 Post-Harvest and Packing

-Based on research at the University of Massachusetts, good quality of taioba can be maintained for up to 10 days when kept at 50° F in a polyethylene bag.
-Taioba leaves not stored in plastic at room temperature will loose quality in 3 days, mainly due to the loss of water.
+In room temperature a major challenge to its utilization is the limited shelf‐life (3–5 days maximum) (Acheampong et al., 2015).
+Based on research at the University of Massachusetts, good quality of taioba can be maintained for up to 10 days when kept at 50° F in polyethylene bags with holes for air exchange (Figure 9).

 Taioba presents protein contents close to 27% (Pinto, 2001; Espindola, 1987), which indicates as a source for it in human food.
 Is a good source of vitamin C, compared to the amounts in orange.
 A study on X. sagittifolium found that 35.87 g of leaf blades with venules, 36.18 g of leaf blades without venules or 51.95 g of petioles could supply the daily needs of calcium for an adult (Pinto et al. 1999).
 The contents of oxalic acid found I taioba are inferior to spinach, that is rich in calcium oxalate and widely used in baby foods.
 Taioba is rich in iron, phosphorus, calcium, potassium and manganese.